 Ms. Brennan joined the Board in 2009 after a nine-year appointment with the Communities Board during the 2000-2003 building project.
 She graduated Miami University in Oxford OH with a B.A. degree.
 She worked 40 years as a bookkeeper for the family insurance agency while her primary focus was a community volunteer.
 Board memberships included: Junior League, Woman’s Club, Nonprofit Center, Forest Home Cemetery, Vestry member / Warden of St. Christopher’s and St. Paul’s Episcopal Churches, University School Trustee.
 Ms. Brennan states: “My mother lived at SJOL for her final ten years and loved it.
 I expect to be a resident one day.
 It is a privilege to be part of the past, present, and future of Saint_John's.”

 Ms. Lewis became a resident in 2004 and was elected to the Board in 2012.
 Her professional career and volunteer efforts were focused on fund development and leadership, including the Blood Center Research Foundation, Milwaukee Art Museum, UPAF, Riveredge Nature Center, Skylight Opera Theatre, the Association of Fundraising Professionals, and the Greater Milwaukee Foundation.
 Ms. Lewis holds a Bachelor’s degree in psychology from Wheaton College as well as two community service awards.
 Her board appointments upheld the missions of organizations in performing arts, visual arts, environment, health and financial stewardship.
-She co-chairs the Saint_John's Resident Health Committee and established the Foundation’s Scholarship Endowment Fund in 2014 to augment the award program, now in its 34th year.
+She co-chairs the Saint_John's Resident Health Committee and established the Foundation’s Scholarship Endowment Fund in 2014 to augment the annual program which has awarded scholarships since 1984.

 Mr. Miller joined Communities Board in 2012 as the first resident representative and was appointed liaison to the Foundation.
 He graduated Yale with a B.A. in economics and a J.D. from Harvard Law.
 He was a partner at Foley & Lardner and retired in 1993.
 Following retirement, he consulted as a wealth manager.
 Volunteer leadership with Chautauqua Institution spanned more than 40 years in capital and endowment campaigning.
 The Chautauqua Foundation now holds $100M in assets.
 Mr. Miller served on boards of Milwaukee Art Museum, Milwaukee Symphony, United Way, UPAF, McCormick Theological Seminary, and others.
 As a Saint_John's Foundation board member, he helped raise more than $2.5M in endowments and in five years, net assets grew from $3M to a $7.5M.